ISCDtoolbox/GraphicsEngine/README.md

 1. Download the repository to your computer (via git or direct source download)
 2. Install the external dependencies depending on your platform (Cf "Dependencies" below)
-3. Navigate to SUscCGL installation directory
+3. Navigate to GraphicsEngine installation directory
 4. In a command prompt, type the following commands:

         mkdir build
         cd build
         cmake ..
-        make SUscCGL
+        make GraphicsEngine

-If no error occured, a dynamic library file (libSUscCGL.so or libSUscCGL.dylib) should appear in the build folder.
+If no error occured, a dynamic library file (libGraphicsEngine.so or libGraphicsEngine.dylib) should appear in the build folder.

 ## Dependencies
 ### Linux